Powerlearnproject/se-assignment-5-khanguhiziiiii/README.md

  Instructions:
 Answer the following questions based on your understanding of the installation and navigation of Visual Studio Code (VS Code).
 Provide detailed explanations and examples where appropriate.

- Questions:
+ Questions

-1. Installation of VS Code:
+1. Installation of vs code:
    - Describe the steps to download and install Visual Studio Code on Windows 11 operating system.
 Include any prerequisites that might be needed.

 2. First-time Setup: